Talengi/phase/deployment/README.md

 additional document apps) on Github.

-We think asking for a Githb login / password every time the deployment playbook would be tedious, and so would be generating ssh keys for every Phase instance.
+We think asking for a Githb login / password every time the deployment playbook runs would be tedious, and so would be generating ssh keys for every Phase instance.

 Hence we use [SSH Agent Forwarding](https://developer.github.com/guides/using-ssh-agent-forwarding/),